davidagustin/chadapp/README.md

 their respective files.
 Make sure to label your pull request "help wanted."**

 #### Deployment
-Create a new branch, using the aforementioned syntax, and create a pull request.
+Create a a pull request.
 If your changes are approved, an administrator will merge your changes into master or you will be instructed on how to do so.
 At the end of the sprint, an administrator will deploy the changes from master into production.
 - Pull Request Syntax: When creating a pull request changes to be reviewed, be sure to follow the the pull request template located at `.github/pull_request_template.md`.